 - Panama TR4 disease identification guide.
 Contact the Panama TR4 Program on 07 4091 8140 or email firstname.lastname@example.org to obtain a copy.

-- You can download our tracing and surveillance strategy and our program response strategy.
+- You can download our tracing and surveillance strategy, program response strategy or our compliance strategy.
 These documents have been redacted to protect privacy and confidentiality

 We continue to visit growers to talk through individual biosecurity requirements for preparing and protecting farms against Panama TR4.

 Protecting your farm against Panama TR4 also protects the whole industry.

 Growers who prepare for Panama TR4 by putting in place strong biosecurity measures will be best placed to resume trading quickly if the disease is detected.

 On-farm biosecurity measures have broader long-term benefits for growers and the industry beyond Panama TR4.

 We work with growers so they can develop biosecurity practices and processes that work best for their farm.
 You can request a farm visit through the Panama TR4 Program on (07) 4091 8140 or email@example.com.

 Managing Panama TR4 for the future

 Biosecurity Queensland and the Australian Banana Growers’ Council (ABGC) have worked together to manage Panama TR4 since the first detection in Queensland in 2015.
 In April 2020, a government and industry Panama TR4 Program Management Board (the Board) was established to jointly fund, deliver and govern the Panama TR4 Program (Program) until 2023.
 The Board, made up of equal government and industry representation, will make key decisions on the future management of the Program and ensure the Program continues to run effectively and efficiently.